browserengineering/book/book/accessibility.md

 users, it becomes worse for others---the ones who really depend on these accessibility features.

-Let's add features to our browser to allow custom widgets to get back that functionality, and start with focus and tab order.
+Let's add developer APIs to our browser to allow custom widgets to get back that functionality, and start with focus and tab order.

 Tab-index & outline